Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Changes in activity levels

 \xhdr{Matched comparisons} The above analysis suggests that users who migrated were more active than average on Reddit, which could lead to an increase in \emph{relative} activity due to self-selection.
 To further investigate this, we compare, for each matched user, the change in number of posts before and after the migration.
 More specifically, we analyze the log-ratio of posts before \vs\ after the migration for each matched user, defined as $\log_2 \frac{\# \text{ posts after}}{\# \text{ posts before}}$.
 Note that this metric provides an intuitive interpretation of the change in activity for a user: if the numbers of posts before and after the migration are the same, the log-ratio will be $0$; if the user posted twice as much, it will be $1$; and if the user posted half as much, $-1$.

 In \Figref{fig:matched_ratio}, we depict the mean value of the log-ratios for all users in the first column and, in the next four columns, for users stratified by their activity in the pre-migration period.
-We divide users in quartiles according to how much they posted in the pre-migration period\footnote{For the TD community, the quartile ranges for the number of posts before the migration were $Q1=[1,7)$, $Q2=[7,27)$, $Q3=[27,100)$, $Q4=[100,\infty)$; for Incels, $Q1=[1,19)$, $Q2=[19,116)$, $Q3=[116,398)$, $Q4=[398,\infty)$.} and then report the mean for each quartile.
+We divide users in quartiles according to how much they posted in the pre-migration period\footnote{For the TD community, the quartile ranges for the number of posts before the migration were $Q1=[1,7)$, $Q2=[7,27)$, $Q3=[27,101)$, $Q4=[101,\infty)$; for Incels, $Q1=[1,19)$, $Q2=[19,116)$, $Q3=[116,398)$, $Q4=[398,\infty)$.} and then report the mean for each quartile.

-Considering the complete set of matched users (first column of \Figref{fig:matched_ratio}), we find that the mean activity log-ratios are significantly smaller than zero for both communities: -0.80 (95\% CI: [-0.86, -0.74]) for the TD community and -0.54 (95\% CI: [-0.97, -0.11]) for the Incel community, indicating that the matched users did not increase their activity levels after moving to the new platform.
+Considering the complete set of matched users (first column of \Figref{fig:matched_ratio}), we find that the mean activity log-ratios are significantly smaller than zero for both communities: -0.81 (95\% CI: [-0.86, -0.75]) for the TD community and -0.53 (95\% CI: [-0.96, -0.10]) for the Incel community.
 This result provides further evidence for the self-selection hypothesis: not only did we find the group of matched users to be more active, but, within this group, activity has \textit{decreased}.

-Analyzing the users stratified by their activity (in the last four columns of \Figref{fig:matched_ratio}), we find that this decrease in activity seems to be stronger for users who were the most active in the pre-migration period.
+Analyzing the users stratified by their activity (in the last four columns of \Figref{fig:matched_ratio}), we find that this decrease in activity is stronger for users who were the most active in the pre-migration period.
 The mean log-ratios for each quartile in TD are, respectively, $\mu_{Q1}$ = 1.1, $\mu_{Q2}$ = $-$0.7, $\mu_{Q3}$ = $-$1.5, and $\mu_{Q4}$ = $-$2.0.
-This shows that users in the least active quartile (Q1) became around twice ($2^{1.1}$) as active, while those in the most active quartile (Q4) decreased their activity to around one-quarter ($2^{-2.04}$).
-For the Incel community we observe a similar pattern, with mean log-ratios of $\mu_{Q1}$~=~2.0, $\mu_{Q2}$~=~$-$0.8, $\mu_{Q3}$ = $-$1.3, and $\mu_{Q4}$~=~$-$2.0.
-This finding further mitigates the concern that a core group of extremely dedicated users was ``ignited'' by the migration.
+This shows that users in the least active quartile (Q1) became around twice ($2^{1.1}$) as active, while those in the most active quartile (Q4) decreased their activity to around one-quarter ($2^{-2.0}$).
+For the Incel community, we observe a similar pattern, with mean log-ratios of $\mu_{Q1}$~=~1.9, $\mu_{Q2}$~=~$-$0.8, $\mu_{Q3}$ = $-$1.3, and $\mu_{Q4}$~=~$-$1.9.
+Overall, these findings mitigate the concern that a core group of extremely dedicated users was ``ignited'' by the migration.

-\subsection{Take-Aways}
+\subsection{Take-aways}

 Our analysis suggests that community-level moderation measures significantly hamper activity and growth in the communities we study.
 For both communities, there was a substantial decrease in the number of newcomers, active users, and posts after the moderation measure.
 Yet, this tells only part of the story: we also find an increase in the \emph{relative} activity for both communities: per user, substantially more daily posts occurred on the fringe websites.